harrydehix/vant-api/guides/1-getting-started.md

 });
 ```

 Start your program like every node program with `node api.js`.
-If you are using typescript it depends on your setup.
+If you are using typescript this depends on your setup.

-After starting your api four api keys (with different privileges) will be logged in the console. **Make sure to save them, you will need them!**
+After configuring your api four api keys (with different privileges) will be logged in the console. **Make sure to save them, you will need them!** Using these api keys it is possible to communicate with your api.
+They are as important as _passwords_, treat them like that!
+If you want to get these keys programmatically you can use `api.keys.<role>`.

 At this point your api is already running!
 You can test the routes specified in the [specification](https://harrydehix.github.io/vant-api/specification.html) with programs like postman.